dcdb723/iracing_wiki/README.md

 # iRacing Wiki & Community Hub 🏎️

-An intelligent, bilingual encyclopedia and resource hub for the iRacing simulator community.
-Built with Next.js 14, Supabase, and AI-powered semantic search.

 ![iRacing Wiki Screenshot](./public/screenshot-20251217.png)
 *(If you have a screenshot, place it in public/screenshot.png, otherwise remove this line)*